 Where the model runs out

 In Monday, every team's board is a self-contained world.
-The strategic bet at the top of the company doesn't have a board — it has a slide.
+The CRM board does not know about the platform board.
+The platform board does not know about the marketing board.
+And the strategic bet at the top of the company — the thing the CEO described at the offsite as "our number one priority" — doesn't have a board at all.
+It has a slide.
 The link between the bet and the boards exists in someone's narration, not in the data.

-You can pull a beautiful cross-board dashboard and still not know whether the work is moving the strategy or moving sideways.
+You can pull a beautiful cross-board dashboard in Monday and still not know whether the work is moving the strategy or moving sideways.
+Dashboards aggregate; they don't reason about whether the right things are on the boards in the first place.
 Work tools optimize for "are we shipping?"
 Strategy tools optimize for "is what we're shipping the right thing?"
-Confusing the two is how companies end up busy and stagnant.
+Confusing the two is how companies end up extraordinarily busy and structurally stagnant.

 When to pick which